 "The fact that you haven't treated her properly is grounds for child neglect, and since that hysteria back in January, we've been working on getting Jaime the help she needs."

 "What does that mean...?"
 Jaime whimpered softly, staring at her mother anxiously.

 "With legal control of your healthcare," Leon picked up after Marie, looking blankly back at the teen, "we will ensure you are no threat to yourself or others.
 Once your father's custody has been revoked, his witch sister can't experiment on you, inducing your bedlam."

 "LIAR!"
-Jaime's eyes flooded red from rage as she gripped the back of her chair in one hand and the edge of the counter in the other.
+Jaime's eyes flooded red as she gripped the back of her chair in one hand and the edge of the counter in the other.
 "LIAR!
 LIAR!"

-Leon gaped at the ferocity in Jaime's expression.
+Leon blinked at the ferocity in Jaime's expression, surprised.
 Her voice held strength in it he had never heard before.
 This wasn't like one of her usual episodes.
 Jaime almost seemed to be in control of her emotions, albeit rage.